 Tanigawa Onsen is about ten minutes by taxi from Minakami Station in a side valley at the foot of Mount Tanigawa.
 The taxi ride costs approximately 1000 to 1300 yen one way.
 Guests staying at one of the local ryokan can arrange to be picked up from Minakami Station.

-Buses depart Minakami Station in the direction of Takaragawa Onsen around every 90 minutes.
-All of them stop at the Takaragawa Iriguchi bus stop (30 minutes, 1150 yen) from where it is a further 20 minute walk to Takaragawa Onsen.
-Every second or third bus continues all the way to Takaragawa Onsen (40 minutes, 1250 yen).
-A discount ticket which includes a round trip from the station and entry into the onsen is available for 2900 yen.
+Buses depart Minakami Station in the direction of Takaragawa Onsen every 2-3 hours.
+They stop at the Takaragawa Iriguchi bus stop (30 minutes, 1150 yen) from where a pick-up service is provided to the ryokan, 1.5 kilometers away.
+A discount ticket which includes a round trip from the station and entry into the onsen is available for 3500 yen.

 Alternatively, Takaragawa Onsen can be reached in about 45 minutes by car from the Minakami Interchange.
 Staying guests can also arrange free pick up from Minakami Station.